taro-28/tanstack-table-search-params/README.md

 });
 ```

-### Custom default value
+## Custom default value

-Default values can be customized.
+You can customize the default value of a query parameter.

-"default value" means the value that is used as value of `state` when the query parameter is not present.
+The "default value" is the value that is used as the `state` when the query parameter is not present.

 - [demo](https://tanstack-table-search-paramsexample-git-56132d-taro28s-projects.vercel.app/custom-default-value)
 - [code](https://github.com/taro-28/tanstack-table-search-params/tree/main/examples/next-pages-router/src/pages/custom-default-value.tsx)